Burkina Faso: Culture

 Literature in Burkina Faso is based on the oral tradition, which remains important.
-In 1934, during French occupation, Dim-Dolobsom Ouedraogo published his Maximes, pensées et devinettes mossi (Maximes, Thoughts and Riddles of the Mossi), a record of the oral history of the Mossi people.
+In 1934, during French occupation, Dim-Dolobsom Ouedraogo published his Maximes, pensées et devinettes mossi (Maxims, Thoughts and Riddles of the Mossi), a record of the oral history of the Mossi people.

 The oral tradition continued to have an influence on Burkinabè writers in the post-independence Burkina Faso of the 1960s, such as Nazi Boni and Roger Nikiema.
 The 1960s saw a growth in the number of playwrights being published.
 Since the 1970s, literature has developed in Burkina Faso with many more writers being published.

 The theatre of Burkina Faso combines traditional Burkinabè performance with the colonial influences and post-colonial efforts to educate rural people to produce a distinctive national theatre.
 Traditional ritual ceremonies of the many ethnic groups in Burkina Faso have long involved dancing with masks.
 Western-style theatre became common during colonial times, heavily influenced by French theatre.
 With independence came a new style of theatre inspired by forum theatre aimed at educating and entertaining Burkina Faso's rural people.

 Slam poetry is increasing in popularity in the country, in part due to the efforts of slam poet Malika Outtara.
 She uses her skills to raise awareness around issues such as blood donation, albinism and the impact of COVID-19.